 - be employed in a school

 - if affiliated with another institution, students should complete this course during their student teaching experience, the placement for which is the responsibility of their IHE.

-- If a teacher successfully completes all requirements of the courses in packages 2-5 and does not meet the required cut score, the edTPA coach will schedule an individual consultation to review the teacher’s submission and help craft a plan for re-take.
+- If a teacher successfully completes all requirements of the course and does not meet the required cut score, the edTPA coach will schedule an individual consultation to review the teacher’s submission and help craft a plan for re-take.
 (The coach is NOT responsible for providing further support unless the teacher enrolls in another edTPA support package.)